ttokutake/kic/README.md

 1. Change directory which you want to register.
 2. `$ kic init`
 3. Confirm `.kic` directory and essential files have created in current directory.
+4. Confirm initially existing files have written in "ignore" file.
 ```bash
 $ pwd
 /Users/tokutake/tmp